Disha0903/dikold_ml_project_2023/README.md

 3) To install packages use ```install.packages(' ')```
 4) ipynb file for plotting scores (check next description)

-*results* folder contains predictions for current and past times.
+*Results* folder contains predictions for current and past times.
 I used these csv files to plot ROC AUC using python (for better visualization).
 However, you could check scores in R also (I put comments)